Mohammed-Fadul/media/README.md

 Horizontal flow patterns in an aquifer are distorted by boreholes due to the well screen effect.
 This effect is caused by convergence of the flow field due to contrasts in hydraulic conductivity between the aquifer and the inside of the well .
-A dimensionless correction factor $\alpha$ can be used to account for this distortion:
+A dimensionless correction factor alpha can be used to account for this distortion:
 ![](alpha.jpg)